-Emergency Management Liaison This role is held by an IMO2 qualified EMT Member Key Interfaces Officer EMT HSE: Provide updates, advise on HSE issues The Department of Jobs, Precincts and Regions (DJPR): is Victoria's State Government mining and resources regulator.
-Under the Emergency Management Act (EMA) 2013, DJTR is the control agency for marine pollution Oil Pollutions in Victorian coastal waters up to three nautical miles.
-NOPSEMA: According to the EMA 2013, the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) is the Statutory Agency for oil related spills greater than three nautical miles from the Victorian shoreline, While NOPSEMA maintains regulatory oversight of offshore petroleum incidents, offshore petroleum titleholders are required to control the response activities AMOSC: The oil industry established The Australian Marine Oil Pollution Centre (AMOSC) as a not-for- profit subsidiary company of the Australian Institute of Petroleum (AIP).
-To respond to oil related incidents Activate/Update Upon activation, attend or advise the EMT as directed - obtain event briefing from EMT Leader and assist (as requested) with event classification per the Event Classification Matrix Initiate personal log of events Review any safety or environment related response, activity or contacts made prior to your arrival Provide assessment of the stakeholders that require notification Gain approval EMT Leader to notify appropriate stakeholders Ensure AMOSC is notified and deployed lssues Coordinate Beach Energy and Emergency Services response for injured via the appropriate control agency Check legal position of notifications and messaging and gain approval to proceed Ensure the internal stakeholders are notified of the incident and the notification requirements of control agencies Stakeholders Prioritize safety of the public and employees Confirm liaison point of control agency under the EMA 2013 Confirm liaison point for AMOSC Set regular teleconferences and agendas Set location of meetings in control agency wishes to meet in person Appoint a scribe to note take and update the EMT after all meeting Receive sitreps from the EMT via EMQNet or dial in to update briefs Actions Regularly update EMT on control agency and AMOSC coordination Maintain meeting minutes and actions in the form of a sitrep which is shared amongst the EMT, control agency and AMOSC Refer any media interest to EMT Leader (to enable immediate referral to EMT) Consider shift handover for extended responses (greater than 8 hours)- including support personnel such as a scribe Log of events - maintain and record your decisions, actions, updates and contacts Concluding actions Lentify and complete all outstanding actions and obligations Participate in event debrief/s as necessary Provide all log sheets and written records / correspondence to EMT Information Coordinator Assist EMT Human Resources to organise counselling for affected personnel and monitor attendance Assist in final reporting to safety and environment regulators - verify that requirements have been met Monitor any long-term health, environment or ecological effects related to the event or the response - monitor any long term health, environment or ecological effects related to the event of the response
+Emergency Management Liaison This role is held by an IMO2 qualified EMT Member Key Interfaces Officer The Department of Jobs, Precincts and Regions (DJPR): is Victoria's State Government mining and resources regulator.
+Under the Emergency Management Act (EMA) 2013, DJTR is the control agency for marine pollution OII Pollutions in Victorian coastal waters up to three nautical miles.
+NOPSEMA: According to the EMA 2013, the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) is the Statutory Agency for oil related spills greater than three nautical miles from the victorian shoreline, while NOPSEVIA maintains regulatory oversight of activities AMOSC: The oil inductory established The Australian Marine Oil Pollution Centre (AMOSC) as a not-for- profit subsidiary company of the Australian Institute of Petroleum (AIP).
+To respond to oil related incidents Activate/Update Upon activation, attend or advise the EMT as directed - obtain event briefing from EMT Leader and assist (as requested) with event classification per the Event Classification Matrix Initiate personal log of events Review any safety or environment related response, activity or contacts made prior to your arrival Provide assessment of the stakeholders that require notification Gain approval EMT Leader to notify appropriate stakeholders Ensure AMOSC is notified and deployed Issues Coordinate Beach Energy and Emergency Services response for injured via the appropriate control agency Check legal position of notifications and messaging and gain approval to proceed Ensure the internal stakeholders are notified of the incident and the notification requirements of control agencies Stakeholders Prioritize safety of the public and employees Confirm liaison point of control agency under the EMA 2013 Confirm liaison point for AMOSC Set regular teleconferences and agendas Set location of meetings in control agency wishes to meet in person Appoint a scribe to note take and update the EMT after all meeting Receive sitreps from the EMT via EMQNet or dial in to update briefs Regularly update ENT on control agency and AMOSC coordination control agency and AMOSC Refer any media interest to EMT Leader (to enable immediate referral to EMT) Consider shift handover for extended responses (greater than 8 hours)- including support personnel \square Log of events - maintain and record your decisions, actions, undates and contacts Concluding actions Identify and complete all outstanding actions and obligations Participate in event debrief/s as necessary Provide all log sheets and written records / correspondence to EMT Information Coordinator Assist EMT Human Resources to organise counselling for affected personnel and monitor attendance Assist in final reporting to safety and environment regulators - verify that requirements have been met Monitor any long-term health, environment or ecological effects related to the event or the response